peavey2787/Max-Gpu-Roi/README.md

 ## How to find the hashrate for my gpu?

-Click the edit button  near Gpu Lists and find your gpu in the list and click on it.
+Select the Default gpu list and click the edit button near Gpu Lists.
+Then find your gpu in the list and click on it.
-You can copy default hashrates for a single coin from here and paste it into your own custom gpu list.
+You can copy hashrates for a single coin from here and paste it into your own custom gpu list.
+Make sure you have the whole row selected then press Ctr+C.
-If you want to add a coin that isn't listed just select the empty row and add the hashrate info, but make sure to enter the correct coin symbol/algorithm.
-There are plans to include a dropdown menu to prevent inaccurate entries in a future realese.
+Next you can click cancel then select the gpu list for the gpu you want to paste the hashrates to and make sure the hashrates table has focus then press Ctr+V. If you want to add a coin that isn't listed just select the empty row and add the hashrate info manually.

 ## How to find the cheapest gpu on ebay?